 Hello, infinite-set reader.
 Set theory is back.
+Today we will learn about Well Ordering Theorem.

 This post is the last post about Zorn’s Lemma.
 The next post will be different from the previous post.
 But in the end, all the discussion of set theory will be interrelated.
 My imagination, our discussion will lead to the discussion of cardinality.
 Pray I write diligently.
 Happy reading.